Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Theoretical Guarantees

 \section{Theoretical Guarantees}

-In this section, we provide the theoretical results for our target only estimator, source site estimators, and adaptive combination estimator.
-We start with a high-level theory for a generic choice of models in Section \ref{ssec:theory-gen} and give in Section \ref{ssec:theory-real} a detailed set of conditions corresponding to the realization of Section \ref{ssec:method-real}.
-In our asymptotic theory, the total sample size $N$ may grow but the distribution for a single copy of data $(Y,\bX\trans,A,R)\trans$, including the number of sites, stays the same.
+In this section, we provide the theoretical results for the FACE estimator.
+We start with a high-level theory for a generic choice of models in Section \ref{ssec:theory-gen}.
+Then, we discuss the efficiency gained from leveraging source sites in Section \ref{ssec:theory-RE}.
+In our asymptotic theory, $N$ is allowed to grow but the distribution for $(Y,\bX\trans,A,R)\trans$ and $J+K$ are fixed.